top of page

 A calm, purposeful day of sewing—rooted in sustainability, simplicity, and care for cloth.

-EMBELLISHED SHIFT DRESS
+simple SHIFT DRESS

-18th - 19th April 2026 10 am to 4pm daily
+15th or 18th April 2026 10 am to 4pm daily

 This two-day workshop offers a thoughtful balance of making, wearing, and personal expression.
 Using reclaimed materials with new to create a truly unique piece for your wardrobe.